dl575/project-rt_energy_efficiency/benchmarks/Readme.md

 ## XPilot

 XPilot is a game similar to asteroids.
-To build, run `xmkmf -a` followed by `make` (Refer to `INSTALL.txt`) if needed.
+To build, run `xmkmf -a` followed by `make` (Refer to `INSTALL.txt` if needed).
 The XPilot application consists of 2 parts: a server and a client.
 First run the server by running `src/servre/xpilots`.
 Then, launch a client by running `src/client/xpilot`.